anonim-01/documentation/content/applications/finance/fiscal_localizations/brazil.rst

    - :guilabel:`Main Activity Sector`: list of main activity sectors of the contact

    .. image:: brazil/contact-fiscal-configuration.png
       :alt: Contact fiscal configuration.

 .. _brazil/fiscal-positions:

 Fiscal positions
 ~~~~~~~~~~~~~~~~

-To compute taxes on sale orders and invoices, it is necessary to have a :guilabel:`Fiscal Position`
+To compute taxes and send electronic invoices on sale orders and invoices, it is necessary to have a
-with the :guilabel:`Detect Automatically` and the :guilabel:`Use AvaTax API` options enabled.
+:guilabel:`Fiscal Position` with both the :guilabel:`Detect Automatically` and the :guilabel:`Use
+AvaTax API` options enabled.

 The :guilabel:`Fiscal Position` can be configured on the contact or selected when creating a sales
 order or an invoice.